 College Matriculation for KIPP high school students

 5 Are we building a diverse and inclusive people model and keeping our talent?

 Educators are at the heart of KIPP.
 We are committed to investing in our educators, and making sure they have the support they need to do their best work every day.

 Not only do we believe KIPPsters deserve great teachers and leaders, but research shows students benefit from seeing themselves reflected in their educators.

-The majority of our teachers and school leadership identify as people of color
+Over half of our teachers and school leadership identify as people of color

 6Are we building a responsible financial model?